Relax in a Ghost Town

 60 inch claw foot tub, on demand hot water heater, rainwater provided, limestone shower with window, sink with counter space, flush toilet (town water provided), private outdoor flower garden.
 Great towels.

 There is a Rumford fireplace, the same kind used by the colonists, as well as Thomas Jefferson and Henry David Thoreau, which actually warms the room in the Library.
 The kiva fireplace in the Fish Room forms a wonderful sitting and reading nook.

 The Main House comes with The Green Room (with queen sized bed, closest to the bathroom), The Master Bedroom (with full sized bed, Xmas lights, a big closet and three east facing windows), The Fish Room (one single bed, one child’s bed, and a kiva fireplace), 3 sleeping lofts with full sized futons, lights, electric fans, and place to plug in electronics, and two full sized futons outside on the Porch for real star-gazing/sunrise lovers.
 Included in the Main House Rental is a full sized bathroom, computer den and full kitchen (there is only one bathroom, so pick your friends carefully).
 Also outside, there’s a BBQ grill, porches on 3 sides of the house and exquisite views.

 The Main House is $325 a night plus tax, with a 2 night minimum stay (3 night minimum during the busy season).
-We like kids and dogs.
 The house has 5 double beds and 1 single, and can sleep up to 8 people.
 (Call for special requests).Book the Main House

 Make a Reservation